-A popular subject of discussion among my friends is based around the thinking that there are certain places in Tehran that MUST be visited.
-Having visited all these places is almost like a badge of honor.
+A popular subject of discussion amongst my friends is based around the thinking that there are certain places in Tehran that MUST be visited.
+Having visited all these places is almost like a badge of honour.

 For sometime now I have tried to compile a list of these places and not surprisingly found that it is a rather large list.
 So here is a list of 19 places which for one reason or another represent the quintessential Tehran eating experience.
 I stopped at 19 because I am sure that there are many suggestions for number 20!
 The list is in alphabetical order:

 The origin and source of Iran’s national ice cream is subject to great debate.
 The saffron and rose water flavoured ice cream was first served in Rey Street (southern Tehran) at a shop which is still operating.
 But the real Akbar Mashti can be found on Shahrdari Street between Tajrish and Ghods Squares.
 And it is indeed a true original.

 At the end of Bahar Street just before the intersection with Bahar-e-Shiraz street is arguably one of Tehran’s best sources of minced (Koubideh) kebab.
 Its not pretty but the combination of the hot kebab and the fresh bread out of the clay oven makes for a delicious meal.